-learning outcome outcome Sami will engage in a wider range of nursery activities when he has had the opportunity to co-regulate his senses with an adult.
+Learning Outcome How has the adult supported this child to work towards this learning outcome Progress made towards outcome Sami will engage in a wider range of nursery activities when he has had the opportunity to co-regulate his senses with an adult.
 The adult has supported Sami to access the peanut ball and wobble board and then have a calming foot rub before introducing Sami to different areas of the room/different activities.
-The adult makes sure that there are some resources that Sami likes, basing new activities on his interest in vehicles. also has spent time at the water Sami will accept an adult playing alongside him when the adult uses their own resources.
+The adult makes sure that there are some resources that Sami likes, basing new activities on his interest in vehicles. also has spent time at the water tray with the plastic trucks.
+He has been supported to access Sami will accept an adult playing alongside him when the adult uses their own resources.
 The adult has joined Sami in a non directive way and imitated Sami's play with their own resources. e.g. if Sami was lining up cars and studying them, the adult would imitate this using the farm animals to line up.
 Sami is now happy to let an adult play with their own resources next to him and sometimes pauses what he is doing to see what the adult is doing.
 He has started to realise when he is being imitated and then will do another action and wait and watch to see if the adult copies him again.
-Sami will gain confidence in the routines and transitions of preschool when supported by visual aids and simple keyword language. ,, , Sami is starting to respond really well to this consistent approach he will go to the door where Mum comes to fetch him when he is shown his bag and told it's hometime.
-He loves outside so doesn't need to be shown the artificial grass twice - he goes straight to the outside door and tries to open it by pushing against it.
-He is less motivated by the other activities but will accept an adult leading him by the hand to them most of the time.
+Sami will gain confidence in the routines and transitions of preschool when supported by visual aids and simple keyword language. for 5 different routines (plate - snack/food time; nappy - bathroom time; piece of artificial grass - outside play; Sami's bag - hometime; jingle bells - song time) We show them to Sami before the comes to fetch him when he is shown his bag and told it's hometime.
+He loves outside so